zhangpur/ICRA2019-Autonomous-Driving/README.md

 17. **2660**	Optimal Stochastic Vehicle Path Planning Using Covariance Steering
 18. **2894** Probabilistic completeness of RRT for geometric and kinodynamic planning with forward propagation

-* **模型预测控制**
+* **Model Predictive Control**
 1. **0214** Trust Regions for Safe Sampling-Based Model Predictive Control
 2. **0746** Integrity Risk-Based Model Predictive Control for Mobile Robots

 * **感知、预测等**
 1. **0075** Detection-by-Localization: Maintenance-Free Change Object Detector
-2. **0118** Project AutoVision: Localization and 3D Scene Perception for an Autonomous Vehicle with a Multi-Camera System【自动驾驶视觉系统 检测与定位等】
+2. **0118** Project AutoVision: Localization and 3D Scene Perception for an Autonomous Vehicle with a Multi-Camera System
-3. **0124** Dual Refinement Network for Single-Shot Object Detection【目标检测网络改进
+3. **0124** Dual Refinement Network for Single-Shot Object Detection
-4. **0340** DeepSignals: Predicting Intent of Drivers Through Visual Signals【通过尾灯预测行为
+4. **0340** DeepSignals: Predicting Intent of Drivers Through Visual Signals
-5. **0366** Predicting Vehicle Behaviors Over An Extended Horizon Using Behavior Interaction Network【预测车辆行为】
+5. **0366** Predicting Vehicle Behaviors Over An Extended Horizon Using Behavior Interaction Network
-6. **0409** Distant Vehicle Detection Using Radar and Vision【Radar与视觉融合】
+6. **0409** Distant Vehicle Detection Using Radar and Vision
-7. **0431** Road Detection through CRF based LiDAR-Camera Fusion【路面检测】
+7. **0431** Road Detection through CRF based LiDAR-Camera Fusion
-8. **0477** A Fast and Robust 3D Person Detector and Posture Estimator for Mobile Robotic Applications【行人3D检测】
+8. **0477** A Fast and Robust 3D Person Detector and Posture Estimator for Mobile Robotic Applications
-9. **0520** Bonnet: An Open-Source Training and Deployment Framework for Semantic Segmentation in Robotics using CNNs【分割工具箱】
+9. **0520** Bonnet: An Open-Source Training and Deployment Framework for Semantic Segmentation in Robotics using CNNs
-10. **0547** Real-time Intent Prediction of Pedestrians for Autonomous Ground Vehicles via Spatio-Temporal DenseNet【行人行为预测】
+10. **0547** Real-time Intent Prediction of Pedestrians for Autonomous Ground Vehicles via Spatio-Temporal DenseNet
 11. **0619** A Simple Adaptive Tracker with Reminiscences
 12. **0660** SuperDepth: Self-Supervised, Super-Resolved Monocular Depth Estimation
 13. **0699** Real-Time Joint Semantic Segmentation and Depth Estimation Using Asymmetric Annotations